deepflowio/docs/translate/translated/04-best-practice/06-production-deployment.md

 # Optimize Traffic Path from deepflow-agent to deepflow-server

 When deepflow-agent starts, it will use the `controller-ips` in the local configuration file (including ConfigMap) to request deepflow-server. deepflow-server will by default send the Node IP of the deepflow-server Pod to deepflow-agent (the Pod IP of deepflow-server is sent by default in the same cluster) for subsequent request configuration and data sending.
-When there are multiple deepflow-servers, different deepflow-server Node IPs will be sent for load balancing, and load balancing will be reissued periodically.
+When there are multiple deepflow-servers, different deepflow-server Node IPs will be sent for load balancing, and load balancing will be performed periodically.

 At this time, two ports' IPs are dynamically sent by deepflow-server to deepflow-agent: